Dasharo/presentations/pcengines-post-eol-survey-summary-and-next-steps.md

 * We would like to thank all of the respondents for taking the time and providing valuable feedback.
 * Some questions in survey could be explained better, maybe with example.
-* We received 100+ answers, respondents report over 600 PC engines hardware units for update.
+* We received 100+ answers.
+* Respondents report over 600 PC Engines hardware units for update.
 * Most valuable features:
   - ECC,
   - OpenBSD, FreeBSD, OPNsense and pfSense support,